 If you are struggling to manage and make the most of just one Shopify store then the idea of scaling up to manage multiple Shopify stores is rather off-putting/overwhelming.
 Shopify does not make it easy to manage multiple stores simply because it was never designed to operate in such a fashion.

-At the very least you will need Shopify Plus and besides that a well-oiled order fulfillment and supply chain.
+At the very least you will need Shopify Plus and besides this, a well-oiled order fulfillment and supply chain.
 Your Shopify ecosystem will need to be reviewed and altered to meet the needs of the management of multiple stores.
 There are benefits to this change, cost efficiencies to be made by integrating your ERP with Shopify and through the subsequent automation of tasks.

 A niche Shopify add-on ecosystem has sprung up to help manage every aspect of business for multi-Shopify store owners.
 Problems associated with running multiple stores include:-